 Data visualization is an important part of web marketing strategies these days – charts, infographics, or even explainer videos – bloggers and web marketers are doing everything they can to feed users’ love in graphics with meaningful data.

 With that being said, we will be looking into some of the best resources and tools for data visualization today.
-No matter you are a casual blogger who simply wants to create some beautiful infographics occasionally or a career designer who need to dig deeper into this field; I am sure you will find this post useful.
+No matter you are a casual blogger who simply wants to create some beautiful infographics for branding purposes or a career graphic designer who need to dig deeper into this field; I am sure you will find this post useful.

-In general, a good piece of data visualization consistes of three main elements: Meaningful data, proper information designs, and beautiful graphics.
+In general, a good piece of data visualisation consists of three main elements:

 Bear in mind that although infographics and charts tend to attract attention from the blogsphere and social media users; they should do more than just brand promotion – Infographics and charts are suppose to deliver boring and messy data in a user-friendly manner in the first place.

-Hence, before creating a graph or an infographic, you’ll need to 1) Organize, filter, and refine your data; 2) Decide on how to present your data (aka, data visualization designs).
+Hence, before creating a graph or an infographic, you’ll need to 1) Organize, filter, and refine your data; 2) Decide on how to present your data (aka, data visualizations designs).

 OpenRefine (ex Google Refine)

 Enter OpenRefine – A powerful data mining tool that saves us from organizing our data row by row on Excel Worksheet.
 Formerly known as Google Refine (and Freebase Gridworks), this tool helps users to explore and clean up data, transforming the data from one format into another, and extending it with various web services.